What

 But you need guidance and practice

-Perfectly Adequate Human and Your Privilege Is Showing are both a framework to support participants in having direct, open, and transformative conversations about privilege and oppression.
+Perfectly Adequate Human and Your Privilege Is Showing are both a framework to support participants in having direct, open, and transformative conversations about systems of power.
 Led by a trained facilitator, the games challenges participants to let their thinking evolve while building awareness, communication skills, and cultural competence, in a game format.

-By taking present day examples of sexism, racism, ableism, classism, as well as other forms of privilege, and asking participants to identify, name, and describe what kinds of bias are in operation, and how to interrupt that behavior, Your Privilege Is Showing and Perfectly Adequate Human challenge participants to let their thinking evolve about the ways in which they are both part of and impacted by systems of harm by taking them out of the theoretical and into the actual, personal, daily experiences of players.
+By taking present day examples of sexism, racism, ableism, and classism and asking participants to identify, name, and describe what kinds of bias are in operation, and how to interrupt that behavior, Your Privilege Is Showing and Perfectly Adequate Human challenge participants to let their thinking evolve about the ways in which they are both part of and impacted by systems of harm by taking them out of the theoretical and into the actual, personal, daily experiences of players.
 The framework also has mechanisms built in to discuss other participant’s choices, and disagreements.